-The Hilleberg Nammatj is arguably the single most versatile tent we have ever tested.
+The Hilleberg Nammatj is one of the more versatile tents we have ever tested.
 It's strong enough to cross polar regions and scale tall peaks, yet it is also light enough (5.5 lb.) to join you on summer backpacking trips and comfortable enough to live out of for extended periods in campgrounds.
 If we were to have one two-person tent for everything we would choose the Nammatj.
-In short: AMAZING.
+In short: its AMAZING.

 Check out our Four Season Tent Review to see how this tent compares to the 23 other models tested.
 Also consider a floorless tent—our testers' favorite type of shelter for 99 percent of fast and light trips—found in our Ultralight Tent Review.

 RELATED REVIEW: The Best Four Season Tent Review

 There are four different versions of this tent.
 We tested the Nammatj 2, described below, as well as the Nammatj 3 GT, which is slightly larger and has an extended vestibule.
 See the bottom of this page for a discussion of the different versions.